Germany 14 min

 Remote’s Fair Price Guarantee promises a flat-rate EOR fee in Germany with no deposits, hidden fees, or unpleasant surprises.
 With Remote, you can onboard employees in Germany quickly and easily through our local, Remote-owned entity for a low flat rate that never changes based on your employees’ salaries.
 Whether you want to onboard one employee in Germany or an entire team in the country, Remote makes it easy and affordable.

 Even if you do plan to open an entity in Germany eventually, working with an EOR is a great way to get started.
-Hire employees through an EOR to start working with you right away, then once you finish establishing your entity, you can transfer workers from your EOR to our own entity.
+Hire employees through an EOR to start working with you right away, then once you finish establishing your entity, you can transfer workers from your EOR to your own entity.
 Because German registration laws can be difficult to navigate, this is a great way to accelerate your German hiring on a budget.

 Pay and hire remote workers in Germany with Remote